-Senior Market Advisor’s mission is to serve the under-served senior adult population.
-Our code of integrity ensures that we will serve this senior adult population with dignity, honor, and respect.
+Senior Market Advisor’s mission is to serve the under-served senior and Medicare eligible adult population.
+Our code of integrity ensures that we will serve this senior and Medicare eligible adult population with dignity, honor, and respect.
 We promise to place the client’s interest above our own.

 According to Jeff Pitta, CEO & Founder of CHA, integrity is the one thing that can and has contributed to the growth of his company.
 It’s a part of our mission to place values over personal gain.
 Pitta challenges each person in the organization to pledge an allegiance to respecting each other and treating clients with the utmost integrity.